drawfence/drawfence.github.io/README.md

 This is the source code for [drawfence.com](http://www.drawfence.com).

-You are **NOT** free to use this source code in your own projects without permision from the author of this project.
+DrawFence is a website that allows you to easily create fence drawings for building permit applications.